 Some of the best veggies to use as noodles are carrots, zucchini, sweet potatoes, butternut squash, and celeriac.

-In fact, I love this healthy bolognese sauce so much that I eat it regularly, not just for whole30 purposes.
+In fact, I love this healthy bolognese sauce so much that I eat it regularly, not just for gluten free.
 My favorite way to eat it is with spaghetti squash.

 If you’ve never made spaghetti squash before, you can check out my post on how to make it here.
 It’s super easy, I promise.